vvs888/frontend-nanodegree-feedreader/README.md

 ## Installing

-No installation required.
-You need only web browser.
+* No installation required.
+* Open index.html in a web browser and scroll down to see tests results.

 ## Tests